 Pray it often.
 It’s the will of God, it’s the need of your people, and it is the validation of your ministry.
 It is the remedy for what ails the church.

 It weighs heavily on the heart of every God-sent messenger that there are in every church men and women who treat his ministry with scorn.
 It’s important that the preacher not take it personally or react as though personally offended.

-It’s the Father, the Lord Jesus Christ, whom they are rejecting.
+It’s the Father, it is the Lord Jesus Christ, whom they are rejecting and not just the pastor.
 (See Exodus 16:8 and I Samuel 8:7)